 One school of thought (which we do not promote) to prevent Eucalyptus from falling over in windy locations is to 'grow them hard' as they do in Australia.
 To ensure the tree does not produce lush top growth: don't mulch, do allow grass competition around the trunk, don't water in dry weather.
 The problem with this approach is that the young tree could fail to establish at all or in the worst case scenario, you could simply kill the tree!
-We think plant small and keep it pruned is the best approach when growing in windy locations
+We think plant a tree that has been air-root pruned and keep the top pruned is the best approach when growing in windy locations

 If you are yet to purchase your Eucalyptus, make your selection from our list of wind tolerant species and pruning back will not damage the appearance of your mature tree, but it could help it establish properly and survive.

 What is Windthrow?